Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 provides access to Shell components responsible for privileged operations. xclmgmt driver is organized into subdevices and handles the following functionality:

-* User compiled FPGA image (xclbin) download which involves ICAP programming, clock scaling and iolsation logic
+* User compiled FPGA image (xclbin) download which involves ICAP (bitstream download) programming, clock scaling and isolation logic management.
-* Loading firmware container called xsabin. xsabin contains PLP (for 2 RP solution) and embedded Microblaze firmwares for ERT and CMC
+* Loading firmware container called xsabin which contains PLP (for 2 RP platfroms) and firmwares for embedded Microblazes.
+The embedded Microblazes perform the functionality of ERT and CMC.
-* Access to in-band sensors: Temperature, Voltage, Current, Power, etc.
+* Access to in-band sensors: temperature, voltage, current, power, fan RPM etc.
-* AXI Firewall management in data and control paths
+* AXI Firewall management in data and control paths.
+AXI firewalls protect shell and PCIe from untrusted Role.
-* Flash programmer for shell upgrade
+* Shell upgrade by grogramming QSPI flash constroller.
-* Device reset and rescan
+* Device reset and recovery upon detecting AXI firewall trips or explicit request from end user.
-* Communication with user pf driver xocl via hardware mailbox
+* Communication with user pf driver xocl via hardware mailbox.
+The protocol is defined :ref:`mailbox.proto.rst`
-* Interrupt handling for AXI Firewall and Mailbox
+* Interrupt handling for AXI Firewall and Mailbox HW IPs.
-* Device DNA discovery and validation
+* Device DNA (unique ID) discovery and validation.
-* DDR and HBM memory ECC handling
+* DDR and HBM memory ECC handling and reporting.

 USER PF (PF1)
 -------------

 XRT Linux kernel driver *xocl* binds to user physical function.
 User physical function provides access to Shell components responsible for non privileged operations.
-It also provides access to compute units in DFX partition. xocl driver is organized into subdevices and handles the following functionality:
+It also provides access to compute units in DFX partition. xocl driver is organized into subdevices and handles the following functionality which are exercised using well-defined APIs in ``xrt.h`` header file.

-* Device memory topology discovery and memory management
+* Device memory topology discovery and device memory management.
+The driver provides well-defined abstraction of buffer objects to the clients.
-* Device memory management as abstracted buffer objects
-* XDMA memory mapped PCIe DMA engine programming
+* XDMA/QDMA memory mapped PCIe DMA engine programming and with easy to use buffer migration API.
-* QDMA streaming DMA engine programming
-* Multi-process aware context management
+* Multi-process aware context management with concurrent access to device by multiple processes.
-* Compute unit execution management (optionally with help of ERT) for client processes
+* Compute unit execution pipeline management with the help of hardware scheduler ERT.
+If ERT is not available then scheduling is completely handled by xocl driver in software.
-* Interrupt handling for DMA, Compute unit completion and Mailbox
+* Interrupt handling for PCIe DMA, Compute unit completion and Mailbox messages.
-* Buffer object migration between device and host as DMA operation
-* Programming Address-remapper for direct access to host memory by kernels via Slave Bridge (SB)
+* Setting up of Address-remapper tables for direct access to host memory by kernels compiled into Role.
+Direct access to host memory is enabled by Slave Bridge (SB) in the shell.
-* Host memory pinning and management
-* Buffer import and export via DMA-BUF
+* Buffer import and export via Linux DMA-BUF infrastructure.
-* PCIe peer-to-peer buffer mapping and sharing
+* PCIe peer-to-peer buffer mapping and sharing over PCIe bus.
-* Access to in-band sensors via MailBox proxy into xclmgmt
-* Hardware mailbox for communication with xclmgmt driver
+* Secure communication infrastructure for exchanging messages with xclmgmt driver.
+* Memory-to-memory (M2M) programming for moving data between device DDR, PL-RAM and HBM.

-PCIe platform security and robustness is described in section :ref:`security.rst`.
+Section :ref:`security.rst` describes PCIe platform security and robustness in detail.

 PCIe Based Hybrid Platforms
 ---------------------------